docker/docs/docs/service_architecture.md

   which lists the IDs of the root, targets, snapshot, and timestamp public keys.
   Clients use these public keys to verify the signatures on all the metadata files in the repository.
-This key is held by a collection owner, and should be kept offline and safe, more so than any other key.
+This key is held by a collection owner, and should be kept offline and safe, more so than any other keys.

 - The snapshot key signs the
   <a href="https://github.com/theupdateframework/tuf/blob/1bed3e09a478c2c918ffbff10b9118f6e52ee129/docs/tuf-spec.txt#L604" target="_blank">snapshot metadata file</a>,